 Market Risk: The value of a Participant's investment is based on the values of the HIT's investments.
-The value of securities held by the HIT may fluctuate, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic, political or regulatory conditions, inflation, changes in interest rates, adverse investor sentiment and other global market developments and disruptions, including those arising out of geopolitical events (such as war), health emergencies (such as pandemics), natural disasters, terrorism, supply chain disruptions, sanctions and government or quasi-government actions.
+The value of securities held by the HIT may fluctuate, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic, political or regulatory conditions, inflation, changes in interest rates, adverse investor sentiment and other global market developments and disruptions, including those arising out of domestic political circumstances, geopolitical events (such as war), health emergencies (such as pandemics), natural disasters, terrorism, trade disputes and barriers (including tariffs), supply chain disruptions, sanctions and government or quasi-government actions.
 It is difficult to predict when events affecting the U.S. or global financial markets may occur.